webshotapi/python-client/README.md

 # WebShotApi.com API client for Python

 Capture and store website snapshots effortlessly with our SaaS service.
+Use our AI unique algorithm for remove cookies and popup banner before take screenshot.
-Save images in popular formats such as JPG, PNG, and PDF.
+Save images in popular formats such as JPG, PNG, WEBP and PDF.
 Additionally, extract selectors for every HTML element, complete with coordinates and CSS styles post-browser rendering.
-Utilize our API to create projects and seamlessly queue up all your URLs.
-Let our servers handle the workload, ensuring a hassle-free experience for you.

 Full documentation about our api you can find in this website [Website screenshot API DOCS](https://webshotapi.com/docs/)